Book a Free Session

 8. Take the test!

-Sample 3-month GRE study plan
+Sample 3-month GRE Preparation study Plan

 This plan requires a mid-sized commitment of 7.5 hours a week (or 30 hours a month) for a sizable 12-point gain.
 But with three months to prep, this schedule is much less grueling than the 10-point, 1-month plan.
 This plan aims for about 7-8 points of improvement in your primary section and 4-5 in your secondary.